omorok/stats-challenge/README.md

 # NOTE:
 I did every feedback change provided but I need to say that I interpreted the following feedback change requirement:

-*"Los test están muy acoplados, sería bueno separarrlos por clases..."*
+*"Los test están muy acoplados, sería bueno separarlos por clases..."*

 in the way I need to decouple the data test inputs for rehuse among the clases tested and make a test for each class involved, but I feel that the principle of private methods tested through piublic ones should be priority and my previous implementation reflected that.
 That beign said, thanks again for the feedback.